-One of the largest North Carolina mountain towns on this list, we absolutely love walking and driving around Hendersonville.
+One of the largest North Carolina mountain towns on this list, we absolutely love all the fun things to do in Hendersonville.
 Its downtown is home to nice shops, a cozy atmosphere, and great restaurants.

 The outskirts of Highlands are known for spectacular waterfalls, but the downtown of Highlands is equally beautiful!
 Spend a luxurious weekend at The Old Edwards Inn and roam the charming shops.

-Hot Springs is an adorable mountain town best known for its hot mineral springs.
+Hot Springs is one of the most adorable North Carolina mountain communities, best known for its hot mineral springs.
 Tourists travel from all over to soak in the waters.
 The town is also a junction for the Appalachian Trail, which winds through downtown.

 Catch some incredible views from Lover’s Leap, a 2-mile loop with a gain of 500 feet in elevation.

-Is there anything more magical than a mountain lake town?!
+Is there anything more magical than a lakeside mountain town in NC?!
 At Lake Lure, get the best of mountain and lake life by going boating, biking the trails at Buffalo Creek Park, or climbing to the top of Chimney Rock.

-Enjoy beautiful vistas at The Switzerland Inn and hike to Grassy Creek Falls while you’re there.
+Enjoy beautiful vistas at The Switzerland Inn and stay while seeking out your next mountain home.
 The Diamondback (NC-226) is also a popular road for tourists and motorcyclists alike, famed for its incredible views.

 One of our absolute favorite North Carolina mountain towns is Maggie Valley, a consistent family vacation spot.
 Close to lots of great waterfalls (like Soco Falls!), Maggie Valley draws tons of tourists each year.

 Enjoy creekside beers at BearWaters Brewing, dance at Stompin’ Ground, and zoom through the iconic Wheels Through Time Motorcycle Museum.
-In downtown, you’ll find vintage motels, lots of motorcyclists, and the best pancakes of your life at Joey’s Pancake House!
+Downtown, you’ll find vintage motels, lots of motorcyclists, and the best pancakes of your life at Joey’s Pancake House!

 Right down the road from Maggie Valley is Lake Junaluska, a lovely community with a trail that takes you around its namesake lake.

 Madison County seat Marshall sits just north of Asheville and Buncombe County.
-This North Carolina mountain town’s Main St is lined with studios and galleries, great restaurants (including Zuma Coffee), and lovely shops.
+This mountain town in NC’s Main St is lined with studios and galleries, great restaurants (including Zuma Coffee), and lovely shops.